subfuzion/denobyexample.dev/content/en/basics/helloworld/enhancing.md

 The following example demonstrates this with an arrow function.
 Arrow functions will be discussed later.
 For now, just understand that calling `getName()` will return the string, "Deno".

-We invoke `getName()` in the template literal below, so the returned string will be passed as an argument to`console.log()`.
+Here we invoke `getName()` in the template literal below, so the returned string will be passed as an argument to`console.log()`.

 ```js